HQ-16: Development

 Development began in 2005, and was reportedly assisted by the Almaz-Antey Corporation.
 It was initially developed as a naval system.
 In late-2011, China reported the "co-development between Russia and China" of the missile was complete.

 The HQ-16B was developed by late-2011.

 A ground battery consists of a command post, two multifunction radars, and four to six launchers.
 Each launcher has six missiles.

+The HQ-16 is effective in intercepting tactical ballistic missiles.

 Operational history

 The platform for the HHQ-16, the Type 054A frigate, entered service in 2008.
 The HQ-16A entered service in 2011.

 The HQ-16A entered Chinese service in 2011.

 Pakistan entered negotiations to purchase the missile in 2015.
 The LY-80s entered service with the Pakistan Army in March 2017.